Modular Housing Summit Presented by MHABC and ModularBC

 Monday, May 4, 2026

-• 10:00am - 4:00pm – Gerry Brown Memorial Golf Tournament (Fairview Mountain Golf Club)
+10:00am - 4:00pm Gerry Brown Memorial Golf Tournament - Fairview Mountain Golf Club

-• 10:30am to 3:30pm – Mayors Taskforce Meeting
+10:30am - 3:30pm Mayors Taskforce Meeting - Merlot Room

 Tuesday, May 5, 2026

-• 10:15am - 10:45am - Coffee Break/Networking/Trade Show Visitation
+10:15am - 10:30am Coffee Break/Networking/Trade Show Visitation - East Ballroom

-• 10:45am - 11:45am - Concurrent Session - Local Indigenous Housing Strategies Presented by: TBA
+10:30am - 11:30am Concurrent Session - Local Indigenous Housing Strategies TBA Salon B

-• 2:45pm - 3:00pm - Coffee Break/Networking/Trade Show Visitation
+2:00pm - 2:15pm Coffee Break/Networking/Trade Show Visitation - East Ballroom

 Wednesday, May 6, 2026

-• 8:00am - 9:30am - MHABC Annual General Meeting - Separate in-room Buffet Breakfast
+8:00am - 9:30am MHABC Annual General Meeting - Separate in-room Buffet Breakfast - Salon A

-• 8:30am to 9:30am - Summit Buffet Breakfast
+8:30am - 9:30am Summit Buffet Breakfast - East Ballroom

-• 9:30am - 10:30am - Concurrent Session - Municipal Engagement Workshop, Presented by: TBA
+9:30am - 10:30am Concurrent Session - Municipal Engagement Workshop Modular Adoption - Next Steps TBA Salon B

-• 10:30am - 10:45am -Coffee Break/Networking
+10:30am - 10:45am Coffee Break/Networking - East Ballroom

-• 11:45am - End of Official Summit Program
+11:45am End of Official Summit - -

 *Presenter/topics subject to change without notice.